TranThienDat-Nguyen/VisionEvaluation/README.md

 |**ID Euclidean**|ID Euclidean|[paper](https://arxiv.org/pdf/2103.13516.pdf)|[code](trackeval/metrics/ideucl.py)| |

 Note:
 - **[Generalized Intersection over Union (GIOU)](https://openaccess.thecvf.com/content_CVPR_2019/papers/Rezatofighi_Generalized_Intersection_Over_Union_A_Metric_and_a_Loss_for_CVPR_2019_paper.pdf) is included as a base metric for bounding box evaluation.
 Use the 'GIOU' flag in the evaluation scripts to choose the base metric.
-Note that the GIOU score is normalized to values between 0 and 1, the same as the IOU score.**.
+Note that the GIOU score is normalized to values between 0 and 1, same as the IOU score.**
 - OSPA(2) and OSPA metrics are given in terms of distances (errors), hence the lower the better.
 - OSPA(2) and OSPA are the main distances (errors).
 OSPA2_CARD and OSPA_CARD are the cardinality error components, and OSPA2_LOC and OSPA_LOC are the localization error components.
 - By definitions: